ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 * The OPTIONAL parameters sprop-v3c-atlas-data, sprop-v3c-common-atlas-data, sprop-v3c-sei, sprop-v3c-tile-id, sprop-v3c-tile-id-pres, when present, MUST be included in the "a=fmtp" line of SDP.
 This parameter is expressed as a media type string, in the form of a semicolon-separated list of parameter=value pairs.
 * The OPTIONAL parameters sprop-v3c-unit-header, sprop-v3c-unit-type, sprop-v3c-vps-id, sprop-v3c-atlas-id, sprop-v3c-attr-idx, sprop-v3c-attr-part-idx, sprop-v3c-map-idx, sprop-v3c-aux-video-flag, sprop-max-don-diff, sprop-v3c-parameter-set, v3c-ptl-level-idc, v3c-ptl-tier-flag, v3c-ptl-codec-idc, v3c-ptl-toolset-idc, v3c-ptl-rec-idc, when present, MUST be included in the "a=v3cfmtp" line of SDP.
 This parameter is expressed as a media type string, in the form of a semicolon-separated list of parameter=value pairs.

 The OPTIONAL parameters, when present in the V3C atlas component media line format parameters attribute, specify values that are valid for the coded V3C sequence until a new value is received in-band.
 Some OPTIONAL parameters, like sprop-v3c-parameter-set or sprop-v3c-unit-header, can't be carried in-band in the atlas stream and may thus be considered static for the session.
-The carriage of V3C payload format parameters in "a=fmtp" and "a=v3cfmtp" attributes is separated by logical context, where "a=fmtp" consists atlas level media format parameters and "a=v3cfmtp" contains V3C level media format parameters.
+The carriage of V3C payload format parameters in "a=fmtp" and "a=v3cfmtp" attributes is separated by logical context, where "a=fmtp" consists of atlas level media format parameters and "a=v3cfmtp" contains V3C level media format parameters.

 An example of media representation corresponding to atlas data component (V3C_AD), where static V3C parameter set and V3C unit header is carried out-of-band in SDP, is as follows: